astropy/astropy-tutorials/_sources/dev.rst.txt

 files for its build process, so use an intermediate step to run the notebooks to produce output, and then convert the notebook files into RST files.

-We use our own run-and-convert machinery using ``nbconvert``.
-We use the same script that converts the notebooks to RST to test the notebooks on travis by simply executing the notebooks and ignoring the output.

 We use `CircleCI <https://circleci.com>`_ to do the Sphinx build, which is then pushed to the ``gh-pages`` branch of the repository and served by GitHub.
 The notebooks are first converted to RST files during the Sphinx build by doing the